notKamui/TPC-Compiler/README.md

 The grammar of the language is defined in `./src/parser.y`.

 It has no data structures except for `struct`s (which are non recursive nor nested), and has no `for` loops, nor pointers.
-The only two primitives are `int` and `char`.
-The rest of the syntax is vastly equivalent to that C.
+The only two primitives are `int` and `char`, and the only control flow instructions are `if`, `else`, and `while`.
+The rest of the syntax is vastly equivalent to that of C.

 ### Requirements